 The project or program for this funding opportunity must fit within the below areas of need.

 Grant decisions will be communicated within approximately 12 weeks after the application deadline.
-The fall grant cycle closed on September 30, 2024.

 Care for underserved individuals (food, shelter, medical care, etc.)